expo-starter/expo-local-first-template/README.md

   <a href="https://expo-starter.com/"><img src="assets/github-banner.png?raw=true" alt="React Native Expo Starter Template"></a>
 </p>

-Say goodbye to time-consuming chores such implementing libraries, and developing reusable components.
-Our project boilerplate helps removing repetitive tasks when initiating a project from zero.
-It includes only the most frequently utilized libraries, so you can hit the ground running with a fully configured setup.
+The `Expo Starter Template` is a free project model with up-to-date frameworks and configurations for your new Expo project.
+It helps eliminate repetitive tasks when starting a project from scratch.
+This template integrates carefully selected libraries to help you bootstrap your new React Native and Expo app with the most effective frameworks and tools available in the market.

+The project integrates universal version of [shadcn-ui](https://ui.shadcn.com/) components, Tailwind styling, state management, and a local-first database strategy for universal mobile apps on Android, iOS, and Web.

 [Web App Demo](https://expo-starter.github.io/expo-template/)